nachocaru/xaprb.com/content/blog/2007-03-19-mysql-toolkits-show-grants-tool-091-released.md

   <a href="http://code.google.com/p/maatkit/">Download MySQL Show Grants</a>
 </p>

-MySQL Toolkit&#8217;s Show Grants tool can now separate grants into individual statements, convert them into `REVOKE` statements, and help you remove users from a server, even if your server doesn&#8217;t support `DROP USER`.
+MySQL Toolkit's Show Grants tool can now separate grants into individual statements, convert them into `REVOKE` statements, and help you remove users from a server, even if your server doesn't support `DROP USER`.

 ### Changes